lewismj/cucumber/Readme.md

 # An SBT Plugin For BDD Testing (Cucumber And Scala)

-## Update
+## Current Version

-The plugin & runner (described below) should now be available from the [central repository] (http://search.maven.org/#search%7Cga%7C1%7Cwaioeka)
+The plugin & runner (described below) are available from the [central repository] (http://search.maven.org/#search%7Cga%7C1%7Cwaioeka)

 The latest version of the cucumber plugin is 0.1.1, the runner is 0.0.5